galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 2: Analyze phenology of a species through the years

-## Visualize the phenology
+## Compute and visualize the phenology

-[Phenology](https://en.wikipedia.org/wiki/Phenology), as described in Wikipedia, is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and interannual variations in climate, as well as habitat factors (such as elevation).
+[Phenology](https://en.wikipedia.org/wiki/Phenology), as described in Wikipedia, is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and inter-annual variations in climate, as well as habitat factors (such as elevation).

 Now you have a file containing all the data on the species of interest.
-The main goal of this step is to treat phenology related information and create a material that can be used to generate charts.
-What you could also do, for example, would be to compare the phenology through the years and sites.
+The main goal of this step is to model a phenology that will be used to predict values for missing counts at local sites and create a material that can be used to generate charts.

 This step will allow you to compute and display the phenology of a species.
 In the second part, you will learn that it is possible to show the phenology of various species on a single chart allowing to compare them and analyse them more easily.